agda/agda-stdlib/paper/paper.md

 In contrast to the type-class mechanisms often used by other functional languages, `agda-stdlib` primarily supports polymorphism [@ivardeBruin2023] via extensive use of parametrised modules.
 This allows users to specify instantiations of abstract parameters for whole modules in a single location, reducing the need for instance search.
-A drawback is imports must be qualified when code is instantiated multiple times in the same scope.
+A drawback is that imports must be qualified when code is instantiated multiple times in the same scope.
 Parameterised modules are also used to safely and scalably embed non-constructive mathematics into a constructive setting.

 The README directory within the library contains both documentation on the general design decisions and